tom-seddon/b2/doc/Overview.md

 as above, if the named file (and its `.dsc` counterpart) can be created.

+### Got an IDE hard disk image?

+It's not intended for regular use, but you can point b2 at an IDE hard disk image, and it'll assume it's a SCSI disk image with a disk geometry that should hopefully work.
+(You'll get a warning about the lack of .dsc file to alert you to this.)
+This should let you copy files off the disk.

+Note that you may find hard disk images that do work with IDE ADFS but give a `Bad FS map` error - some of the IDE ADFS ROMs don't do the same checks as the standard ADFS.
+There's no specific fix for this;
+you may have better luck with a different emulator.

 ## Non-volatile CMOS RAM/EEPROM

 If you're using an emulated Master 128, Master Compact or PC 128 S,